Pride of America and the Nā Pali Coast

 Who It's Best For

-Older Couples: Much of the onboard entertainment is geared toward folks who appreciate the music world’s oldies and goodies (though on a fall 2018 sailing, we did catch a particularly enjoyable comedian for young people and old couples alike), and while there are a few families and groups of friends, most passengers come in pairs.
+Older Couples: Much of the onboard entertainment is geared toward folks who appreciate the music world’s oldies and goodies (though on a fall 2018 sailing, we did catch a particularly enjoyable comedian for young people and mature couples alike), and while there are a few families and groups of friends, most passengers come in pairs.

 Don't Say We Didn't Warn You

-This Is No Party Ship: Things quiet down pretty early on board, with most passengers retiring to their cabins after a long day on the beach or exploring in port.
+This Is No Party Ship: Things quiet down pretty early onboard, with most passengers retiring to their cabins after a long day on the beach or exploring in port.

 Dana McMahan